dyno-might/dyno-might.github.io/_posts/2024-03-14-espionage.md

 5. You work for the New York Times.
 You give a friend at the CIA some tips on how to steal some documents that prove the CIA is doing illegal stuff.
 The documents also contain a list of CIA spies, but whatever, you publish them anyway.

-6. You work for the New York Time.
+6. You work for the New York Times.
 Unprompted by you, a friend at the CIA gives you some documents that prove the CIA is doing illegal stuff.
 There's also a list of CIA spies, but whatever, you publish them anyway.

 7. You work for the New York Times.
 Unprompted by you, a friend at the CIA gives you documents that prove the CIA is doing illegal stuff.
 You redact any sensitive information and publish them.